fabern/LWFBrook90.jl/README.md

 ## What is LWFBrook90.jl?
 <p align="center"><img src="https://github.com/fabern/LWFBrook90.jl/blob/develop/docs/src/assets/logo2.png?raw=true" width="150"><p>
-The model LWF-BROOK90 is a 1D Soil-Vegetation-Atmosphere Transfer (SVAT) model, calculating the soil water balance in forest soil.
+The model LWF-BROOK90 is a 1D Soil-Vegetation-Atmosphere Transfer (SVAT) model, calculating the soil water balance in forest soil on the scale of forest stands.
 Modelled processes include vertical soil water movement, soil and plant evapotranspiration and temporary storages in snowpack or interception layer.
 LWFBrook90.jl is an implementation of the existing LWF-BROOK90 rewritten entirely in the Julia programming language.

 Processes and state variables of the model in LWF-BROOK90 are summarised visually in Figure 1 below.